uwetom/Principles-of-3D-Maya-tutorials/worksheet_1_ interface_and_modeling.md

 ### Saving
-When using Maya save regularly to avoid loosing work.
+When using Maya save regularly to avoid losing work.
 - Choose **File > Save scene As..**
 - Name the scene 'worksheet_1_rocket' and save it.